mnellemann/hmci/README.md

 # HMC Insights

-**HMCi** is a utility that collects metrics from one or more *IBM Power HMC* systems.
+**HMCi** is a utility that collects metrics from one or more *IBM Power HMC*.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana can be used to visualize the metrics from InfluxDB.
-This software is not supported or endorsed by International Business Machines (IBM).
+This software is free to use and icensed under the Apache [License](https://bitbucket.org/mnellemann/hmci/src/master/LICENSE), Version 2.0, but is not supported or endorsed by International Business Machines (IBM).

 Metrics includes:

  - *Managed Systems* - the physical Power servers
  - *Logical Partitions* - the virtualized servers running AIX, Linux and IBM-i (AS/400)
  - *Virtual I/O Servers* - the i/o partition(s) taking care of network and storage
  - *Energy* - power consumption and temperatures (needs to be enabled and not available for E880, E980)

 ![architecture](https://bitbucket.org/mnellemann/hmci/downloads/HMCi.png)